 The ACCUPLACER is web-based and measures academic skill levels in language, reading, and math.

 - The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a rigorous, national assessment that measures the critical reading, mathematics, and writing skills for junior students and high achieving sophomores for higher education and careers after high school.
 Last year, over 23,000 schools opened the door to college for over 3.4 million students by administering the PSAT/NMSQT.

 - Date: Wednesday, October 15, 2014

 - Cost: $14.00

 Wisconsin Student Assessment System (WSAS) - Wisconsin Knowledge and Concepts Examinations (WKCE)

-- Students in grades 3-8 and 10th are all required to take the WKCE tests each year to comply with the No Child Left Behind federal law.
+- Students in grades 4, 8, and 10 are all required to take the WKCE tests in Science and Social Studies

 UW System Placement Testing

 - The UW Center for Placement Testing coordinates the University of Wisconsin Placement Testing Program for all campuses in the University of Wisconsin System.
 The program currently offers subject tests in English, Mathematics, German, French, Latin (UW-Madison only) and Spanish.